open-stage/python-psn/README.md

 - This is a very early version, currently implemented:
     - Parsing
+    - Linux only

 ## Development

-This is very early stage, TODO: add threading support and improve initial module entry point.
+This is very early stage.

 ### Typing